How AI and Technology Address the Need for Speed in Clinical Studies

-For the upcoming Translating Documentation and Communication in Clinical Research – Virtual Conference on 24 November, Mara Nunziatini, AI Program Coordinator at Welocalize, will provided unique insights on how AI and technology address the need for speed in clinical studies.
-See will provide an overview of AI-enabled translation services and custom, trained engines for clinical study content; how MT systems are integrated with other translation tools, such as terminology and translation memory; and how Welocalize implements solutions to minimize risk.
+Watch the latest on-demand webinar with Mara Nunziatini, AI Program Coordinator at Welocalize, from the Translating Documentation and Communication in Clinical Research Virtual Conference.
+To hear insights on how AI and technology address the need for speed in clinical studies.
+She provides an overview of AI-enabled translation services and custom, trained engines for clinical study content; how MT systems are integrated with other translation tools, such as terminology and translation memory; and how Welocalize implements solutions to minimize risk.

 For more information on the topic, read the whitepaper co-authored by Mara and Lena Marg, “MT Post-Editing Levels – Breaking Away from the Tradition & Delivering a Tailored Service.”